FRBs/FRB/docs/installing.rst

 to use the Chabrier libraries.
 See the InstallNotes in this `Google Drive <https://drive.google.com/drive/folders/1_nu8IiBm0-dnkpoKBcoXyQuqbsrYHNXh?usp=sharing>`_.

-Our CIGALE wrappers require custom filter files to be included in your `pcigale` installation.
-See the instructions below to know how.
+Our CIGALE wrappers use custom filter files not provided by their current release (e.g DES, Pan-STARRS).
+See the instructions for adding those as needed.

 Installing frb
 ==============